Preconditioned normal equations for solving discretised partial differential equations: Introduction

-Methods like CGNE and LSQR appear to have been sometimes overlooked in the context of non-symmetric square systems mainly because of the need of accessing the action of $A^T$ and because using the Gram matrix squares the condition number of the problem.
-However, in the context of PDEs discretisation, the action of the adjoint operator is often easily accessible.
-Moreover, we argue that studying the normal equation, we can devise new preconditioners that are competitive in the iteration count in spite of the squared condition number.
-In addition, as shown in \cite{epperly2025,Maike}, it is possible to obtain a backward stable solution by the preconditioned CGNE or LSQR (when carefully implemented) simply by introducing a small number of iterative refinement steps in the algorithm.
-In other words, if a good preconditioner is employed, we can find a fast and backward stable solution to the non-symmetric square linear system by the preconditioned CGNE/LSQR method.
+\bb{The classical treatment of preconditioning the normal equation has been developed primarily for rectangular least-squares problems~\cite{Saad2,axelsson1994iterative,scotttuma2025sparse}.
+However,} methods like CGNR and LSQR appear to have been sometimes overlooked in the context of non-symmetric square systems mainly because of the need of accessing the action of $A^T$ and because using the Gram matrix squares the condition number of the problem.
+However, in the context of PDEs discretisation, the action of the adjoint operator can often be computed analytically, or symbolically \cite{dolfinAdjoint}, via integration by parts.
+Moreover, we argue that by studying the normal equation, we can devise new preconditioners that are competitive in the iteration count in spite of the squared condition number.
+In addition, as shown in \cite{epperly2025,Maike}, it is possible to obtain a backward stable solution by the preconditioned CGNR or LSQR (when carefully implemented) simply by introducing a small number of iterative refinement steps in the algorithm.
+In other words, if a good preconditioner is employed, we can find a fast and backward stable solution to the non-symmetric square linear system by the preconditioned CGNR/LSQR method.